skoolkid/skoolkit/sphinx/source/skool-macros.rst

   | different delimiter and separator |

 This form is required if any of the strings contain a comma.

+Note that if an alternative delimiter or separator is used, it must not be '&', '<' or '>'.

 SMPL macros
 ^^^^^^^^^^^